 It is important to understand the early signs and symptoms of ankylosing spondylitis and how the condition progresses.
 This can help people know when they should contact a doctor and what to expect from their diagnosis and treatment.

-This article aims to provide a guide to how ankylosing spondylitis affects the body and how doctors diagnose the condition.
+This article aims to provide a guide on how ankylosing spondylitis affects the body and how doctors diagnose the condition.

 Ankylosing spondylitis is a type of arthritis that causes inflammation in the spinal joints.
 In some cases, it can affect the joints of the hips, shoulders, ribs, heels, and hands.
 It can also impact the eyes, heart, gastrointestinal tract, and lungs.

-This condition can progress differently for every person who has it.
-The symptoms usually appear during adolescence or a person’s early 20s, but they can sometimes begin in childhood.
+The condition can progress differently for every person who has it.
+The symptoms usually appear between the ages of 17–45 years, but they can sometimes begin in childhood.

 Symptoms can include: